Dedicated Support Staff

 Tyler may be reached at tmd129@psu.edu.

-Tom Harrington Web Developer
+Tom Harrington Applications Developer

 Tom joined the Schreyer Honors College in September 2013, having previously worked as a web designer and developer for other Penn State departments and at AccuWeather.
 In the Honors College, he is responsible for a wide variety of tasks from web design/development and graphic design to database design and server administration.